The last house of the Virgin Mary in Ephesus

 A possible place for Maria's final years

 None of this allows us to state with absolute certainty that Maria lived in that exact house.
-Archaeology cannot prove it conclusively.
+Archaeology cannot conclusively prove it.
+There is no inscription that says so.
+There is no definitive proof that settles the debate.

 But in light of the Gospel, early Christian tradition and the discovery in the hills of Ephesus, it is plausible that Mary lived there or very close to it, accompanying the apostle John, in a secluded place, consistent with a withdrawn life.

-What ceased to be abstract was the possibility itself.
-The idea that Mary's last years were spent in Ephesus ceased to be just a tradition when a real place appeared that fits that story.
+The idea that Mary's final years were spent in Ephesus ceased to be merely a tradition when a real place emerged that fits that narrative.
+A place that doesn't prove, but suggests.
+That doesn't impose, but invites.

 And, in history, sometimes that's as close to the truth as you can get.